spcl/pymlir/README.md

 ### Using custom dialects

 Custom dialects can be written and loaded as part of the pyMLIR parser.
+[See full tutorial here](doc/custom_dialect.rst).

 ```python
 import mlir